MEDICAL SECOND OPINION

 Overview

 Endoscopic ultrasound is a method that combines features of endoscopy and ultrasound.
-The endoscopy allows examination of the entire digestive tract and organs with lumen, such as lungs, while the ultrasound is concomitantly used to visualize the organs that the endoscope cannot be advanced to.
+The endoscopy allows examination of the entire digestive tract and organs with lumen, such as the lungs.
+At the same time, the ultrasound is concomitantly used to visualize the organs that the endoscope cannot be advanced to.
 Endoscopic ultrasound is a minimally invasive diagnosis and treatment method.

 Why is this procedure done?

-Endoscopic ultrasound aims to visualize and image esophagus, stomach, small intestine, colon and rectum as well as organs located close to the digestive system, such as pancreas, liver and gallbladder.
+Endoscopic ultrasound aims to visualize and image the esophagus, stomach, small intestine, colon, rectum, and organs close to the digestive system, such as the pancreas, liver, and gallbladder.
 While the organs of the digestive system can be directly visualized if the endoscope can be advanced, the nearby organs are imaged with ultrasound scanning.

-Endoscopic ultrasound (EUS) allows identifying stenosis, gallstones, cancer, spread or metastasis of cancer, Barrett's esophagus, cysts and inflammations of the digestive tract and nearby organs.
+Endoscopic ultrasound (EUS) allows for identifying stenosis, gallstones, cancer, spread or metastasis of cancer, Barrett's esophagus, cysts, and inflammations of the digestive tract and nearby organs.

-As endoscopy allows diagnosis and treatment in the same session, it is used to diagnose cancers of those organs, the extent of spread and evaluation of response to treatment as well as to take biopsy specimens.
-Moreover, the imaging guidance offers a chance to administer anti-cancer drugs directly into the liver, pancreas and other organs.
+As endoscopy allows diagnosis and treatment in the same session, it is used to diagnose cancers of those organs, evaluate the extent of spread and response to treatment, and take biopsy specimens.
+Moreover, the imaging guidance offers a chance to administer anti-cancer drugs directly into the liver, pancreas, and other organs..

 Risks

-Possible risks of endoscopic ultrasound are almost identical to that of upper GI endoscopy and colonoscopy.
-Those risks are extremely rare and they are usually managed easily, even if they develop.
-Drug reactions and bleeding at biopsy site are the most common ones.
-The perforation of the digestive tract examined with endoscope is an extremely rare complication.
+The possible risks of endoscopic ultrasound are almost identical to that of upper GI and colonoscopies.
+Those risks are infrequent and usually managed efficiently, even if they develop.
+Drug reactions and bleeding at the biopsy site are the most common ones.
+The perforation of the digestive tract examined with an endoscope is an infrequent complication.

-In the endoscopic ultrasound room, any and all necessary instrument, equipment and other means to manage the possible risks and complications are available.
+All necessary instruments, equipment, and other means to manage the possible risks and complications are available in the endoscopic ultrasound room.

-Our specialists will employ all practices to minimize the risk of complications and our doctors will inform you about risks listed above and all other potential complications and will address all your concerns before the procedure.
+Our specialists will employ all practices to minimize the risk of complications, and our doctors will inform you about the risks listed above and all other potential complications.
+They will address all your concerns before the procedure.

 Preparation

-At the preparation phase, you need to notify all prescription and over-the-counter medications that you take to manage diabetes mellitus, hypertension, high blood lipids and cholesterol as well as other diseases and all vitamin and mineral supplements to your doctor.
-Your doctor will instruct medications that you should stop taking by consulting you with other specialist of our hospitals.
-Or, dose of those medications can be modified.
+At the preparation phase, you need to notify all prescription and over-the-counter medications that you take to manage diabetes mellitus, hypertension, high blood lipids, and cholesterol, as well as other diseases and all vitamin and mineral supplements to your doctor.
+Your doctor will instruct you on medications you should stop taking by consulting you with another hospital specialist.
+Or a dose of those medications can be modified.

 Surgery and early postoperative period

-After preparations are completed, you will be transferred to the endoscopy room and be positioned on the procedure table.
+After completing preparations, you will be transferred to the endoscopy room and positioned on the procedure table.

 Results

-Findings of the endoscopic ultrasound are compiled by your doctor in a report.
-If a biopsy specimen is collected, results of pathological examination will also be reported.
-Your doctor will inform you in detail about all findings, treatments, precautions and advices.
+Your doctor compiles the findings of the endoscopic ultrasound in a report.
+If a biopsy specimen is collected, the results of the pathological examination will also be reported.
+Your doctor will inform you about all findings, treatments, precautions, and advice.